Android MQTT Alarm Panel for Home Automation Platforms

-This project is an MQTT Alarm Control Panel for use with Home Assistant’s Manual Alarm Control Panel component.
-However, the Alarm Control Panel whould work with any home automation platform that supprts MQTT messaging such as OpenHab, Node-Red, and SmartThings.
+This project is an MQTT Alarm Control Panel was originally created for use with Home Assistant’s Manual Alarm Control Panel component.
+However, the Alarm Control Panel should work with any home automation platform that supprts MQTT messaging such as OpenHab, Node-Red, and SmartThings.
+There is also a Android Things and Raspbery Pi 3 version if you want to use a Raspberry Pi wall mounted panel.

 The alarm panel acts as an interface for Home Assistant’s manual alarm control panel component.
 You can set the alarm state to away or home, or disarm the alarm using a code.
 In addition it has some nice features such as weather forecast and screen saver mode.